Information & advice for kinship carers

-For a clear outline of the rights and responsibilities of kinship carers, you can access a free copy of Mentor’s Kinship Care Guide for Scotland (link at bottom of page).
+For a clear outline of the rights and responsibilities of kinship carers, you can access a free copy of Mentor's Kinship Care Guide for Scotland (click the image on the right).

 Citizen's Advice Scotland also provides information for Scottish kinship carers on their website.

 For information and advice, kinship carers in England can call the Grandparents Plus advice line on 0300 123 7015.